Showdown of the Super Seeds: Chia Seeds vs. Flax SeedsArticle posted in: Diet & Nutrition

 Egg substitute: Use ground flax seed in place of eggs in baked goods and other recipes.
 For one egg, substitute two tablespoons of flax with two tablespoons of water.

 It’s a tie!
-Both of these seeds are packed with nutrition and are easy to incorporate into your diet, making them both superfood superstars.
+When it comes to chia seeds vs. flax seeds, both are packed with nutrition and easy to incorporate into your diet.
+This makes them both superfood superstars.
 Use chia seeds as a natural thickener in smoothies and desserts, and use flax seeds to add a lightly nutty crunch to hot cereal and salads.